Texas AP high school football poll

 |10

-Others receiving votes: Euless Trinity 16.
+Others receiving votes: Euless Trinity 17.
 DeSoto 15.
-Klein Collins 13.
 Cedar Hill 7.
-Cypress Ranch 5.
+Cypress Ranch 6.
+Klein Collins 4.
 Temple 2.
-Pflugerville Hendrickson 2.
+Austin Vandegrift 1.
 Humble Atascocita 1.

 |Class 5A